 - There are three possibilities for an Activity under paused state:

 - The user resumes the Activity by closing the new Activity or notification and the paused Activity gets Active/Running by calling onResume() method.

-In all other cases it goes to stopped state by executing onStop() method.
-This is the default action when the user has pressed the back button, or a new activity which completely covers it resumes on top.
+- In all other cases, it goes to the stopped state by executing onStop() method.
+This is the default action when the user has pressed the back button or a new activity which completely covers it resumes on top.

-- An Activity under stopped state also has three different scenarios to happen:
+- An Activity under stopped state also has three different possibilities to happen:

-- It get restarted by calling onRestart() , onStart() and onResume() methods in the order if the user navigates back to the Activity again.
+- It gets restarted by calling onRestart(), onStart() and onResume() methods in the order if the user navigates back to the Activity again.
 In this case, the User Interface is intact and no need to be restored.

 Android Activity Lifecycle Loops